ihmeuw/vivarium/docs/source/tutorials/boids.rst

    :caption: **File**: :file:`~/code/vivarium_examples/boids/population.py`

-Here we're defining a component that generates a population of 1000 birds.
+Here we're defining a component that generates a population of 1000 boids.
-Those birds are then randomly chosen to be either red or blue.
+Those boids are then randomly chosen to be either red or blue.

 Let's examine what's going on in detail, as you'll see many of the same patterns repeated in later components.